syncthing/syncthing/protocol/PROTOCOL.md

 Compression is started directly after a successfull TLS handshake, before the first message is sent.
 The compression is flushed at each message boundary.
+Compression SHALL use the DEFLATE format as specified in RFC 1951.

-The TLS layer shall use a strong cipher suite.
-Only cipher suites without known weaknesses and providing Perfect Forward Secrecy (PFS) can be considered strong.
-Examples of valid cipher suites are given at the end of this document.
+The encryption and authentication layer SHALL use TLS 1.2 or a higher revision.
+A strong cipher suite SHALL be used, with "string cipher suite" being defined as being without known weaknesses and providing Perfect Forward Secrecy (PFS).
+Examples of strong cipher suites are given at the end of this document.
 This is not to be taken as an exhaustive list of allowed cipher suites but represents best practices at the time of writing.

-The exact nature of the authentication is up to the application.
+The exact nature of the authentication is up to the application, however it SHALL be based on the TLS certificate presented at the start of the connection.
 Possibilities include certificates signed by a common trusted CA, preshared certificates, preshared certificate fingerprints or certificate pinning combined with some out of band first verification.
+The reference implementation uses preshared certificate fingerprints (SHA-256) referred to as "Node IDs".

 There is no required order or synchronization among BEP messages - any message type may be sent at any time and the sender need not await a response to one message before sending another.
-Responses must however be sent in the same order as the requests are received.
+Responses MUST however be sent in the same order as the requests are received.

+The underlying transport protocol MUST be TCP.

 Messages
 --------